 This narrow gauge steam railway runs between the seafront at Wells inland to Walsingham – and children under four travel free.

-There’s currently a reduced service on the Wells & Walsingham Light Railway after lockdown, running a round trip to Wighton from Wells which lasts around 30 minutes, with no need to prebook.
+Closed during the winter months, the Wells & Walsingham Light Railway runs a round trip to Wighton from Wells which lasts around 30 minutes, with no need to prebook.

 Bressingham Steam Experience

 There’s more family fun for mini transport fans at Bressingham Steam Experience – you can take a ride on a steam train, with four railways winding through the gardens, as well as visiting the steam locomotive sheds.

 Adults will enjoy the collection from Dad’s Army, while kids shouldn’t miss a chance to ride on the steam-powered gallopers – the carousel dates back to the 19th century.

 The award-winning model village is home to a penny arcade as well as crazy golf, so there’s plenty to keep everyone entertained during a visit – including the model railway which runs through the miniature village.